The Girls and the Ghosts of The Old Manse Revisited (paperback) by Ruth Skilbeck

 Paperback 218 pages.

-$32.99 RRP plus postage.
-Out now, in stock.
-Aims to ship from the printer within 3-5 business days.
+$32.99 RRP plus $16.99 premium tracked freight delivery.
+Aims to ship from within 3 business days.

-Australia-wide deliveries. $32.99 RRP. $10 shipping (standard delivery) will be added to your order.
+Australia-wide deliveries. $32.99 RRP. $16.99 shipping (premium tracked delivery) will be added to your order.

-Outside Australia deliveries please send an email to info@borderstreambooks.com.au for shipping costs and details of how to buy the book from Borderstream Books via bank deposit; alternatively ask at your local bookshop if they can order it for you.
+Outside Australia deliveries please send an email to info@borderstreambooks.com.au for shipping costs and details of how to buy the book from Borderstream Books via bank deposit; alternatively ask your local bookshop if they can order it for you.

 Novel, cover design and image by Ruth Skilbeck Copyright ©2025 Ruth Skilbeck